 Figure 10.
-Comparison of selected α - and β -elicitins.
-Multiple sequence alignment of selected protein sequences of elicitins to that of cryptogein was performed using the CLUSTALW algorithm; the corresponding lysine residues are highlighted in bold.
+A comparison of selected $\alpha$ - and $\beta$ -elicitins.
+The multiple sequence alignment of selected protein sequences of elicitins and cryptogein was performed using the CLUSTALW algorithm; the corresponding lysine residues are highlighted in bold.

-The next structural differences were proved among the amino acid sequences in the A helix of elicitins.
-The β -elicitins residues 13 and 14 are always polar amino acids (Lys and Thr) constituting for an interruption in the hydrophobic region, compared with α -elicitins (Figure 10).
-The importance of residue Lys 13 in elicitins structure for sterol trapping activity and induction of a defence response in tobacco plants was repeatedly shown (Hirasawa et al., 2004; O'Donohue et al., 1995; Plešková et al., 2011).
-Previously was demonstrated that cryptogein mutant Lys13Val is able to bind both sterols and fatty acids (Plešková et al., 2011) which correspond with the fact that the K_d value for sterol binding by acidic elicitins (containing valine at amino acid position 13) are similar to those of the basic elicitins (Mikes et al., 1998).
-However, the sterol trapping capacity of Lys13Val mutant and acidic elicitins (e.g. cactorein or parasiticein) was about 5-fold lower, compared with β -elicitin cryptogein (Plešková et al., 2011; Vauthrin et al., 1999).
-Based on these results it was proposed that the Lys13Val mutation eliminates a positive charge on the surface of cryptogein, which could be important for the correct protein positioning in the interaction between the protein and the plasma membrane (Figure 11) (Plešková et al., 2011).
+Other structural differences were found among the amino acid sequences in the A helix of elicitins.
+The $\beta$ -elicitins residues 13 and 14 are always polar amino acids (Lys and Thr) constituting for an interruption in the hydrophobic region, compared with $\alpha$ -elicitins (Figure 10).
+The importance of the residue Lys 13 in elicitins structure for the sterol trapping activity and induction of a defence response in tobacco plants was repeatedly shown (Hirasawa et al., 2004; O'Donohue et al., 1995; Plešková et al., 2011).
+Previously it was demonstrated that a cryptogein mutant Lys13Val is able to bind both sterols and fatty acids (Plešková et al., 2011) which correspond with the fact that the $K_d$ values for sterol binding by acidic elicitins (containing valine at the amino acid position 13) are similar to those of the basic elicitins (Mikes et al., 1998).
+However, the sterol trapping capacity of Lys13Val mutant and acidic elicitins (e.g. cactorein or parasiticein) was about 5-fold lower, compared with the β-elicitin cryptogein (Plešková et al., 2011; Vauthrin et al., 1999).
+Based on these results it was proposed that the Lys13Val mutation eliminates the positive charge on the surface of cryptogein, which could be important for a correct protein positioning in the interaction between the protein and plasma membrane (Figure 11) (Plešková et al., 2011).

-It is well known, that the electrostatic interactions between charged residues located on protein surface are known to be important for long-range recognition in biomolecular systems (Klein-Seetharaman, 2005).
-In agreement with previously proposed sterol-binding hypothesis the Lys13Val induce only slight resistance against P. parasitica compared to cryptogein which was fully comparable with those induced by acidic elicitin capsicein having at amino position 13 valine.
-Moreover, this result was consistent with significantly lower accumulation of chitinase (PR3Q) or thaumatin like protein (PR5) transcripts, for which an important role was described in defence reaction against fungi (Plešková et al., 2011).
+It is well known, that the electrostatic interactions between charged residues located on a protein surface are known to be important for a long-range recognition in biomolecular systems (Klein-Seetharaman, 2005).
+In an agreement with the previously proposed sterol-binding hypothesis the Lys13Val induce only a slight resistance against P. parasitica compared to cryptogein which was fully comparable with those induced by the acidic elicitin capsicein having at the amino position 13 valine.
+Moreover, this result was consistent with a significantly lower accumulation of chitinase (PR3Q) or thaumatin like protein (PR5) transcripts, for which an important role was described in the defence reaction against fungi (Plešková et al., 2011).

 Figure 11.
 Electrostatic potential surface maps of cryptogein and the Lya13Val mutant (adopted from Plešková et al. 2013).
 The Lys13Val mutation significantly alters the distribution of charges on the surface of cryptogein (A) and the Lys13Val mutant (B).
-The position of the mutated residue is indicated by the yellow circle.
+The position of the mutated residue is indicated by a yellow circle.

-Even though, this result could be interpreted as supporting argument for sterolbinding hypothesis of elicitins biological activity, it must be interpreted with caution.
-Recently, Uhlíková et al. 2016 investigated the role of individual Lys residues on the ability to induce distal systemic resistance on a model of basic elicitin β -cryptogein when using site-directed mutagenesis five Lys residues (Lys39, Lys48, Lys61, Lys62 and Lys94) were systematically replaced by Thr residues.
-Within this study basic biochemical properties of proteins together with induction of resistance to the pathogen P. parasitica were studied on tobacco plants.
-Similarly, to study of Dokladal et al. 2012, obtained results did not support crucial role of sterol binding for elicitins resistance induction when no correlation of sterol trapping activity of the mutants with their resistance induction activity was proved (Uhlíková et al., 2016).
-A mild decrease of sterol transfer activity measured in majority of mutants was probably the result of changes in the protein surface charge, as discussed previously (Plešková et al., 2011).
+Even though, this result could be interpreted as a supporting argument for the sterol-binding hypothesis of elicitins biological activity, it must be interpreted with caution.
+Recently, Uhlíková et al. 2016 investigated the role of individual Lys residues in the ability to induce distal systemic resistance on a model of basic elicitin $\beta$ -cryptogein when using site-directed mutagenesis of five Lys residues (Lys39, Lys48, Lys61, Lys62 and Lys94) were systematically replaced by Thr residues.
+In this study, basic biochemical properties of the proteins together with the induction of resistance to the pathogen P. parasitica were studied on tobacco plants.
+Similarly to the study by Dokladal et al. 2012, the obtained results did not support a crucial role of sterol binding for elicitins resistance induction when no correlation of the sterol-trapping activity of the mutants with their resistance induction activity was proved (Uhlíková et al., 2016).
+A mild decrease in the sterol transfer activity measured in a majority of the mutants was probably the result of changes in the protein surface charge, as discussed previously (Plešková et al., 2011).